Help and support for English course students

 Our Welfare Officer can help you with any other issues, from registering with a doctor to personal problems.

 Language Centre students have access to a wide range of exciting UAL Social Programme events.
-Most Social Programme activities are free, but some activities such as theatre trips and trips outside London that you will need to pay for.
+Most Social Programme activities are free, but there are some activities such as theatre trips and trips outside London that you will need to pay for.
 The most you could expect to pay would be £25.

 The UAL Students’ Union (Arts SU) offers a wide range of clubs and societies which Language Centre students are welcome to join.
 The cost of joining a club or society is around £7 a year.